Proxy

 eg4

-Let’s use proxies to prevent any access to properties starting with _
+Let’s use proxies to prevent any access to properties starting with _.

 We’ll need these traps to accomplish an internal property: